-Positive impact to the surrounding area will be in the form of economic activity through spending by the residence of the development and the employment opportunities for the operation and maintenance of the development infrastructure.
+Positive impact to the surrounding area will be in the form of economic activity through spending by the residents of the development and the employment opportunities for the operation and maintenance of the development infrastructure.

 Impact from construction will be minimal.
 Grubbing material will be removed from the site.
-Materials necessary for road building will be obtained off site.
-After completion of the development those affected areas will be reinstated with organic cover to promote vegetative growth.
+Sub grade materials necessary for road building will be obtained on site.
+Granular material for road base and sub base will be obtained off site.
+After construction for the development, those affected areas will be reinstated with organic cover to promote vegetative growth.
 During construction, every effort will be made to conserve the natural environment.
 Exposed slopes will be stabilized with rock cover and vegetative growth promoted.